A Fazenda 2: Future appearances

 In 2011, Ana Paula Oliveira was contender to be a competitor on A Fazenda 4, but ultimately did not return.

 In 2017, Sheila Mello appeared in Dancing Brasil 1, she finished in 5th place in the competition.

 In 2017, Adriana Bombom returned to compete in A Fazenda 9, she finished in 15th place in the competition.

+In 2021, Karina Bacchi appeared on Bake Off Celebridades 2, she finished in a joint 7th place in the competition.